 6.3.118.4 MLME-TDD-SECTOR-SWITCH.indication 6.3.118.4.1 Function Change text at P50, L19 as follow

-This primitive indicates that a TDD sector switch request or a TDD sector switch acknowledgement has been received successfully.
+This primitive indicates that a TDD sector switch request has been received successfully.

 6.3.118.4.3 When generated Change text at P50, L19 as follow

-This primitive is generated by the MLME to indicate successful reception of a TDD sector switch request or TDD sector switch acknowledgement by a STA.
+This primitive is generated by the MLME to indicate successful reception of a TDD sector switch request by a STA.

 11.36.3 TDD sector switch procedure The TDD sector switch procedure allows a pair of DMG STAs operating in an SP with TDD channel access to synchronize the switch of transmit and receive sectors for communication between them.
 Only a PCP or AP shall initiate the TDD sector switch procedure.
 An AP or PCP can make use of the information in TDD Feedback Results subelements and the results of measurements undertaken by STAs in the BSS to determine when to invoke a TDD sector switch procedure.